geraldfingburke/dossier/README.md

 ## Security Notes

-- **Change JWT secret in production**: Use a secure random string for `JWT_SECRET`
+- **Single-User Design**: No authentication system, intended for personal use on private servers
-- **Protect SMTP credentials**: Use app-specific passwords, never your main account password
+- **Protect SMTP Credentials**: Use app-specific passwords, never your main account password
-- **Use environment variables**: Never commit sensitive data to version control
+- **Use Environment Variables**: Never commit sensitive data (.env) to version control
-- **Enable HTTPS in production**: Secure all client-server communication
+- **Enable HTTPS in Production**: Secure all client-server communication with SSL/TLS
-- **Local AI processing**: All AI processing happens locally via Ollama - no external API calls
+- **Local AI Processing**: All AI processing happens locally via Ollama - no external API calls or data leakage
-- **Email security**: SMTP connections use TLS encryption for secure email delivery
+- **Email Security**: SMTP connections use TLS encryption for secure email delivery
+- **Docker Isolation**: Services run in isolated containers with internal networking
+- **No JWT Tokens**: Single-user design eliminates authentication attack surface

 ## Contributing